aidan-garvey/polymino/README.md

 ## Running

-Download [beams.bin](beams.bin) and run it in a Sega Genesis emulator to play!
+Download [polymino.bin](polymino.bin) and run it in a Sega Genesis emulator to play!

 ## Building